-Agree that the initial options that should be considered for study would be those listed in TSAG TD995R1.
-[These initial options are listed in Annex 3].
-However, it should remain open for other options as and when they arise in line with the CG action milestones, including future submissions.
-These can range from do nothing to a radical overall of the current ITU-T study group structure.
+The initial options to be considered by the action plan are listed in Annex 3.
+However, remains open for other options as and when they arise in line with the CG action milestones, including future submissions to be identified .
+The initial range of options can range from do nothing to a radical overall of the current ITU-T study group structure.

-The information reflected TD995r1 was useful to understand the various perspectives on how to apply the principles for restructuring in 2020 [and that process is] distinct from the thorough review process, based on empirical analysis and unfettered by the current structure..

-The submitting administrations believe that the options to restructure – or not – should not be limited and should be derived from the gathering and analysis of the data described above.

 There have already been submissions previously to past TSAG meetings throughout 2020 on options for study group restructuring at WTSA 20.
 These submissions should be specifically included in the action plan.
 It should not be part of the action plan to decide which option should or should not be included but to treat each option fairly and equitably.

-The options proposed in TD995R1 are good to be considered, however it is not limited to this list and the analytical study can redirect the direction of restructuring the study group or propose other options to be presented and studied according to analytical study outcomes.